xforever1313/activitypub.shendrick.net/about/privacy.md

 ### How we protect your data

 The only data we keep is a list of who is following the bot.
-This information is public anyways when one follows the bot, so there's no data to protect in this regard.
+This information is public when one follows the bot, so there's no data to protect in this regard.

 ### What data breach procedures we have in place

 There's no data _to_ breach.
-This site is a static website, everything is out in the open.
+The majority of this site is a static website, everything is out in the open.
 You can even see the source code here: [@Model.Site.Config["github"]](@Model.Site.Config["github"]).

 ### What third parties we receive data from